 An auto insurance policy for a 19-year-old in Michigan costs an average of $3,349 with Progressive, while the overall state average is $18,517 per year.

 How to find cheap car insurance as a 19-year-old

 The single most important strategy to find cheap insurance as a 19-year-old — or at any age — is to shop around.
 Insurers price customers on a variety of factors, and the cheapest insurance company for you may be completely different from that of your high school friend or college roommate.

 While shopping around, young drivers can also save by staying on their parents' policies or seeking to take advantage of all available discounts.

 Shop around for car insurance

-Whether they're looking for insurance for a sports car or a van, 19-year-olds should shop for quotes across multiple insurers to see if they can find competitive rates.
+Whether they're looking for insurance for a sports car or a van, 19-year-olds should shop for quotes across multiple insurers to see if they can find competitive car insurance rates.
 Younger drivers are charged more by insurance companies, but the costs vary by company, and certain insurers impose less severe rate hikes for young drivers.
-For 19-year-olds, we recommend Erie, USAA and GEICO where available, but the best company for you may be different.
+For 19-year-olds, we recommend Erie, USAA and Geico where available, but the best company for you may be different.

 Remain on your parents' policy

 If you still live at home, you can remain on your parents' auto insurance policy.
 This makes the policy more expensive for your parents, but the higher rate is generally cheaper than the combined price of having two separate policies.

 If a teenage driver is away from home for much of the year, they may be eligible for a "student away from home" discount, which can be up to 25%.